-Once you meet your guide in the hotel, you will start your tour with one of the important museum in Cairo.
-The National Museum of Egyptian Civilization (NMEC) is a large museum located in the ancient city of Fustat (the first Islamic capital built by the Arabs in Egypt 641 A.D) now part of Cairo.
-The museum partially opened in February 2017 and will display a collection of 50,000 artefacts, presenting Egyptian civilization from prehistoric times to the present day.
+Once you meet your guide in the hotel, you will start your tour with one of the important museums in Cairo.
+The National Museum of Egyptian Civilization (NMEC) is a large museum located in the ancient city of Fustat (the first Islamic capital built by the Arabs in Egypt in 641 A.D) now part of Cairo.
+The museum partially opened in February 2017 and will display a collection of 50,000 artifacts, presenting Egyptian civilization from prehistoric times to the present day.

-The permanent collection is divided into two separate regions, one chronological the other thematic.
-The chronological areas will be the following, Pharaonic, Greco-Roman, Coptic, Islamic, modern and contemporary.
-The thematic areas will be the following: Dawn of Civilization, The Nile, Writing, State and Society, Material Culture, Beliefs and Thinking and the Gallery of Royal Mummies.
+The permanent collection is divided into two separate regions, one chronological and the other thematic.
+The chronological areas will be the following, Pharaonic, Greco-Roman, Coptic, Islamic, modern, and contemporary.
+The thematic areas will be the following: Dawn of Civilization, The Nile, Writing, State and Society, Material Culture, Beliefs, and Thinking, and the Gallery of Royal Mummies.

-The Museum’s collections will be displayed in a core permanent exhibition of the principle achievements of Egyptian civilization, with six thematic galleries covering the Dawn of Civilization, The Nile, Writing, State and Society, Material Culture, Beliefs and Thinking and the Gallery of Royal Mummies.
+The Museum’s collections will be displayed in a core permanent exhibition of the principal achievements of Egyptian civilization, with six thematic galleries covering the Dawn of Civilization, The Nile, Writing, State and Society, Material Culture, Beliefs and Thinking, and the Gallery of Royal Mummies.

 Following the visit to the museum, you will go to the citadel of Saladin and the Alabaster mosque.
 Drive to the old section of Cairo where you will pass by the highest mountain in Cairo.
 The fort of Saladin was built on a cliff of this mount for protecting the city against the Crusaders.

-In 1830 Mohamed Ali, the king of Egypt ordered to build the Alabaster Mosque inside the citadel.
+In 1830 Mohamed Ali, the king of Egypt ordered to the building of the Alabaster Mosque inside the citadel.
 You will go inside the mosque to see its main components and learn about the Islamic basics.
 Aside from its huge size and exquisite beauty, one of the beautiful elements of this mosque is that it has two identical slim minarets, top-covered with lead as the mosque domes and semi-domes.
-Enjoy the panoramic view of the city from the mosque, where you can see the Giza pyramids in clear days.
+Enjoy the panoramic view of the city from the mosque, where you can see the Giza pyramids on clear days.

 At the end of the tour, you will be taken back to the hotel.